karineek/AccelerQ/README.md

 -rw-r--r-- 1 root root 122128 Jun 25 10:56 src/08qubits_05A.X.data.npy
 -rw-r--r-- 1 root root   2128 Jun 25 10:56 src/08qubits_05A.Y.data.npy
 ```
-The *A* are for QCELS and the other is for ADAPT-QSCI.
+The *A* post-fix files are for QCELS, and the other is for ADAPT-QSCI.

 #### Full-Evaluation